 Ric Charlesworth was the national coach of the Australian women�s field hockey team from 1993 - 2000, when they won gold medals at both the 1996 and 2000 Olympic Games.

 Advanced Environmental Exercise Physiology

-Advanced Neuromuscular Exercise Physiology
+Advanced Cardiovascular Exercise Physiology

-History of Exercise Physiology
+History of Exercise Physiology eBook

 In 1719, Friedrich Hoffmann (1660-1742), a physician from Halle, obtained his doctoral degree with experimental investigations about the effects of physical exercise on the human cardiovascular system and on digestion.